Get ready to learn how to approach the age old question faced by many a CSS practitioner:

 Flexbox has a slightly different behavior when a second item is added since flex items default to placement along the x-axis:

-One way to resolve this is by adding:
+One way to resolve this is by adding flex-direction: column

 flex-direction: column;